 Old farmhouse kitchens were once the epicenter of farm living.
 They were characterized by plenty of space, a big farmhouse table for food preparation and family gatherings, a central hearth, plenty of cabinets and shelves for food storage and cookery, and an easy-going and cozy feel.
 This was not the case at the 1800s stone farmhouse that Carpenter Beach Construction brought us to.

-What we found was a 6×6 space that the owner had been utilizing as her kitchen for the past 25-years.
-Initially we were call on to see if we could help restore and fit some antique pieces stored in her barn into the existing 6×6 kitchen.
+What we found was a 6×6 space that the owner had been utilizing as her kitchen for the past 25 years.
+Initially, we were called on to see if we could help restore and fit some antique pieces stored in her barn into the existing 6×6 kitchen.
 Space was certainly not on our side.

 The more we talked, the more the plan developed and we learned what the client ultimately wanted in her farmhouse kitchen.
 Carpenter Beach Construction converted a back porch into our client’s new kitchen.